 Dog Car Seat Covers

 If you’re going to be letting your puppy roam freely or with a seat belt on in the back seat, protect your car seats from dirty, wet paws with a dog car seat cover.
-Here are two highly-rated dog car seat covers:
+Here is a highly-rated dog car seat cover:

 Bedding – Puppy Checklist